gurkanctn/Multi-Cam-Viewer/README.md

 # Cpp-Projects

 ## Video Processing with Threads
   This code is based on a Tutorial by Javidx9 (8bits of Image Processing).
-In fact, the only functional change I've implemented is running the video capture function in a separate thread.
+In fact, the main functional changes are the following:

+  1. The video capture function runs in a separate thread.
+  2. If there's more than 1 webcam, pressing the TAB key switches between cameras. (check Issue#2)

-  The program runs several types of image processing on the video supplied by the webcam (or an external cam).
+  The programs main function is applying several types of image processing on the video supplied by the webcam (or an external cam).

   I've implemented a fresh-video constraint (bVideoBufferExists) and a provisional sleep function (to heat the cpu a bit less).
 It's possible that non-video-related code runs regardless of the fresh-video constraint.
 E.g. to read keyboard inputs, or communicate with I/Os, read files, make other animations/calculations, running AI algorithms, etc.